5 Ways To Feel Young At Heart In Business Again

 Have lunch with them.
 Listen to their ideas.
 Ask their opinions.
 Let them get to know you.
 Don’t view them as your students or subordinates.
 Don’t insult them by looking down or beyond them.
 See and treat them as equals.

 You will find two remarkable benefits of connecting with young professionals: First, they have great ideas that can help your company do great things.
-Second, they need your experience to make their ideas happen.
-By nurturing your professional relationships, you will feel vocationally fulfilled.
+Second, they need your experience and expertise to make their ideas happen.
+By nurturing professional relationships with young professionals, you will feel vocationally reconnected and fulfilled.

 Understand young professionals.

-In general, young professionals have different motives about work compared to the previous generations.
+In general, young professionals have different motives about work compared to previous generations.
 While they want money (and who doesn’t), they also want to accomplish goals for the greater good.
 They want the satisfaction of helping people and making the world a better place.
+They understand, value and embrace diversity.
 It’s so refreshing to see them in action.

 Today’s young professionals were taught differently from those of us raised in the post-World War II schools.
-Back then, teachers spewed facts and we regurgitated answers.
-Our next generation of professionals learned collaboration, teamwork and conflict resolution from their preschool days.
-Adapting to their style is intellectually challenging, but makes you more relevant.
+In our day, teachers spewed facts and we regurgitated answers.
+Our next generation has learned collaboration, teamwork and conflict resolution.
+Adapting to their process is intellectually challenging.

 Dress the part.